Confirming Polish citizenship or its loss

 What is the waiting time?

-Consul will immediately send your application to the proper provincial governor.
+- The consul will immediately forward your application to the appropriate provincial governor.

 How to collect the documents?